kiboschool/course-web-development-fundamentals/src/final-project.md

 <aside>

 👥 **The final project will be a team project**.
-You can have up to three people on your team.
 You can work with teammates you’ve worked with before, or find new teammates.

-If you have trouble finding a partner, use the **#help-web** channel in Discord to see who else needs a team.
-You can work with anyone, you are not restricted to your squad.
-You are allowed to work independently, but it’s good practice to work together.

 Your team will have to agree on a project idea.
 If you have a firm idea of what you want to build, make sure to tell your partners before you decide to join the team together.